Rishi222/SystemMetricsAgentByKafka/README.md

 -Testing
 -MongoBranch : the work of this branch is to add mongo db support (now remove this branch because all the code is merge to the main branch)
--ServerBranch : the work of this branch is to add server support which help to connect the service through web services
+-ServerBranch : the work of this branch is to add server support which help to connect the service through web services -IPfinderBranch : the work of this branch is to find the public ip address of system using third party api and store them to mongo db + the consumer info who logged in or work as a consumer in site